asmikumar/swebsite-spring24/README.md

-# swebsite
+# mitswe-website
-SWE Website Repo
+official website for MIT SWE
+This is a new repo made in spring 2022